Shafiqur Rahman: Political positions

-According to the political analyst Saleh Uddin Ahmad, Rahman is comparatively "moderate" and "changeable" than previous ameers of the Jamaat-e-Islami.
+According to the political analyst Saleh Uddin Ahmad, Rahman is comparatively "moderate" and "changeable" than previous emirs of the Jamaat-e-Islami.
 Ahmed attributed this to Rahman's educational background and his former affiliation with the JaSaD, a left-wing party.

-Rahman supported the rights of religious minorities of the country.
+Rahman considers his party to be a "progressive and moderate Islamic party".
+He has supported the rights of religious minorities of the country.
 He took initiative to protect the lives and the properties of minorities, visited Hindu temples, and called to nominate Hindu candidates from his party.
-He also supported and promised maintaining women's right to work outside and freedom of clothing if the party forms government.
+He has also supported and promised maintaining women's right to work outside and freedom of clothing if the party forms government.